mizanur/securebook.github.io/README.md

 Secure Book is a free private note-taking web application.
 It provides convenient note editing and encrypted storage using **aes-256** standard.
 Production version of this application is running on https://securebook.org/.
 This repository is the source code of the application.

+## Want to suggest a feature?

+[Open an issue on Github](https://github.com/securebook/securebook.github.io/issues) with an "enhancement" tag.
+Feel free to submit pull requests if you'd like to contribute.

 ## How to develop this application

 This project uses [Yarn PnP](https://classic.yarnpkg.com/en/docs/pnp/) and includes the yarn version within the repo, but you will still need Yarn 2+ to run it.